Metalheadz: Early years: 1990s

 The label's first release was a split 12" single with Doc Scott's "V.I.P.
 Drumz" backed with Goldie's "V.I.P.
 Riders Ghost".
 The accompanying press release stated that Metalheadz aimed to "explore both the roots of Breakbeat and Jungle, and rework it into a new dimension, Drum 'n' Bass."

 The Metalheadz back catalogue from this era features many major figures from drum and bass, with artists such as Photek, Dillinja, Adam F, Grooverider (as Codename John), Doc Scott, Peshay, Alex Reece, Wax Doctor, Source Direct, J Majik, Lemon D, Hidden Agenda, Ed Rush and Optical contributing productions to the imprint.

 In July 1995, the label launched the weekly Metalheadz Sunday Sessions club night, which achieved legendary status at London's Blue Note club.
+From 1994 to 1996, the development of Metalheadz was documented by photographer, Eddie Otchere, who became the official Metalheadz photographer.

 In September 1995, Metalheadz in conjunction with FFRR Records released Goldie's critically acclaimed debut album Timeless.

 In 1996 Metalheadz released the first instalment in the groundbreaking Platinum Breakz series of compilations, (again in collaboration with FFRR Records).
 The first volume was billed as "21st Century Urban Breakbeat Music" and included tracks by 11 artists which had previously appeared on 12" as well as new efforts.
 The series was hailed by critics as the uniquely futuristic sound of young, multiracial Britain.
 They showcased a maturing genre of music that displayed the influences of reggae, hip-hop, house and techno and were highly sophisticated and intricately produced, contrary to the image of the music that had been presented by the mass media up to that point.
 Before their release, drum and bass compilations had been more closely associated with live DJ mix albums of varying quality, and the interest in the Platinum Breakz series proved instrumental in bringing the scene from its underground origins to the brink of mainstream success (at least in the UK).

-1998 saw the release of "Talkin' Headz - The Metalheadz Documentary", a film by Manga Entertainment.
+1998 saw the release of "Talkin' Headz – The Metalheadz Documentary", a film by Manga Entertainment.

+Founding member Kemistry died in a car accident in 1999.

 Goldie, the club night, the label and its artists were some of the key elements in drum and bass/jungle's mid-to-late 90s mainstream resurgence.

-21st Century
+21st century

+In August 2009, the Metalheadz Podcast was first released, with steadily rotating DJs presenting the podcast.

 In February 2010, Metalheadz beat Soul II Soul, the Trojan Soundsystem, and Digital Mystikz in the first Red Bull Music Academy Culture Clash at the Camden Roundhouse.

-In 2012 the label celebrated its 100th release.
+In 2012, the label celebrated its 100th release.